irkartik/OurNoticeBoardv2.0/README.md

 2. Ready for deployment
 3. If you again want to use the app in your local machine, then just replace the same files by the files in /localhost_settings/.

+# Using Social Logins

+In order to use the social login buttons on your localhost, do the following:
+1. Generate client ID and client secret from the respective social login platform via your developer account.
+2. Put the data into /notepad/settings/
+3. Remember to add your domain name to the respective social login platform's application

 # Screenshots

 <img src="/screenshots/login.png">